 Previously I was involved in a professional capacity assisting clients with their accounting and taxation needs for around twenty years.
 Although I enjoyed the client contact, and many a conversation about non-financial matters, I found a growing ‘disconnect’ with the work, until it got to the point that I had to move on.

 Although I already had a Bachelor of Commerce, I retrained in a Certificate IV in Chaplaincy and Pastoral Care.
 The study was engaging, learning such concepts as client empowerment, being truly present with people, how incredibly unique we all are, as well as general concepts of ‘delivering’ pastoral care to clients.
 The course also provided extensive training into grief and loss, and it was through this learning I became aware I may have something to offer in this area.
-This led to me taking the step to establish my own business as a Funeral Civil Celebrant.
+This led to me taking the step to establish my own business as a Funeral and Memorial Celebrant.

 On the encouragement of some wise people, I also established ‘Caring Conversations Café’ to practically utilise my skills in grief and loss.
 Bringing people together in an informal setting, over a coffee; to talk about their grief journeys seems to have met a need in the community.
 It is a privilege to share in share stories.